google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 There are two kinds of data access:

   * VarRef
-     * For each of these we will generate a field to hold the resolved SoyValue
+     * For each of these we will generate a field to hold the SoyValueProvider
-     * To access, we first check if the field has been initialized, if it hasn’t been we then evaluate the variable
+     * To access, we first check if the provider has been resolved, if it hasn’t been we then resolve the variable
-        * For params we fetch it from the params record (or the ij record)
-        * For let-expression references we evaluate the generated provider (a class field)
-        * For let-content references, we simply load the field
-     * If the provider is resolvable (via the yet to be defined canResolve method), then we resolve(), store to the field and continue.
+     * If the provider is resolvable (via the `canResolve` method), then we `resolve()`.
-     * If is isn’t resolvable, we calculate a Result object and return.
+     * If is isn’t resolvable, we calculate a RenderResult object, store our state and return.
-     * N.B. we may be able to apply some definite assignment analysis to eliminate some checks.
+     * For future work we can use a version of definite assignment analysis to eliminate some checks.
 For example, if it is definitely not the first access, then we can just read the field, no need to generate any code beyond that.
+An initial version of this is in `TemplateAnalysis`
   * DataAccess
      * These are for accessing subfields, map entries or list items
-     * There are no fields to check so we grab the item as a provider, check canResolve and conditionally return.
+     * There are no fields to check so we grab the item as a provider, check canResolve and conditionally detach.

-For example, a VarRef data access ‘$foo’ referring to a template param may be implemented as:
+For example, a VarRef data access `$foo` referring to a template param may be implemented as:

 ~~~